How To Use

 Step 1: Tenderize

 Before we season our meats, we like to do a little tenderizing.
-This is as simple as piercing all the sides with a fork.
+This is as simple as piercing all the sides with a fork or with a Jaccard.
 This helps tenderize tougher cuts of meat and helps them open up to the spices.

 Step 2: Rub The Meat

-Individually season each cut one by one, sprinkling the rub straight out of the Dead Rooster Co. packaging onto the meat and patting/rubbing in the spices evenly with your free hand.
-We like to hit the sides of our cuts too, being generous with the amount of rub used.
+Individually season each cut, one by one, sprinkling the rub directly from the bag onto the meat.
+Pat then rub the spices in evenly with your free hand.
+We like to hit the sides of our cuts too, being generous with the amount of seasoning used.

 Step 3: Wrap & Rest